Russian rouble stronger in early trade

-MOSCOW, April 2 (Reuters) - Russia’s rouble opened stronger on Thursday, helped by a slight retreat in the U.S. dollar on global markets and a strong rise in oil prices late on Wednesday.
+MOSCOW, March 18 (Reuters) - Russia’s rouble opened stronger on Wednesday, helped by exporters selling foreign currency in preparation for tax payments to the state budget.

 For rouble poll data see